- The dashboard at app.momentic.ai: uploaded run data with videos, traces, auto-heal history, and quarantine state.

 Viewing runs outside the dashboard

-The result viewer that powersmomentic results view also ships as a static
+The result viewer behindmomentic results view also ships as a static bundle

-bundle you can host yourself, useful when you’d rather serve run results from
+you can host yourself, useful when you’d rather serve run results from your own

 Self-host the result viewer.